leafo/streak.club/README.md

 Now `http://localhost:8080` should load.

-If you edit any MoonScript or SCSS files you should call `tup` to rebuild the changes.
-You can run `tup monitor -a` to watch the filesystem to rebuild.
+If you edit any `moon`, `scss`, `coffee`, etc. files then run`tup` to incrementally rebuild the changes.
+You can run `tup monitor -a` in the background to watch the filesystem to rebuild automatically when saving a file.

 ### Running tests